Santiago de Compostela

 Santiago de Compostela has a very mild climate for its latitude with heavy winter rainfall courtesy of its relative proximity to the prevailing winds from Atlantic low-pressure systems.

 Toponym

-According to Richard A. Fletcher, scholars now agree that the origin of the name Compostela comes from the Latin compositum tella, meaning a well-ordered burial ground, possibly referring to an ancient burial ground on the site of the Church of Santiago de Compostela that pre-dates the Christian building.
+According to Richard A. Fletcher, Joan Coromines, Ramón Menéndez Pidal, now agree that the origin of the name Compostela comes from the Latin compositum tella, meaning a well-ordered burial ground, possibly referring to an ancient burial ground on the site of the Church of Santiago de Compostela that pre-dates the Christian building.

 Santiago is the local Galician evolution of Vulgar Latin Sanctus Iacobus "Saint James".
 According to folk etymology Compostela derives from the Campus Stellae ('field of the star').